BlueByteSystemsInc/PDMShell/src/DELETEFROMSOURCE.md

 - `filePath` :  A string containing the IDs of the files and folders to be deleted.
 The IDs should be formatted appropriately for the function to process them.

+- `destroy`: If specified, the deleted file will be also destroyed.

 ## REMARKS:

 - The source file should be a CSV file with a column header.
 This column must contain the IDs of the files to be deleted.